 Moose in North America

 Moose in North America tend to be darker in color around their faces and legs than their European cousins and tend to weigh more in both body mass and antlers.
-Antlers of North American are more palmated than European moose as well.
-The three moose subspecies in North America are the Alaska-Yukon moose; the Canada moose; and the Shiras moose.
+Antlers of North American bulls are more palmated than European moose as well.
+The three moose subspecies in North America are the Alaska-Yukon moose; the Canada moose (Western and Eastern); and the Shiras moose.

 *Our British Columbia hunt is one of the only over-the-counter Shiras moose hunts available.